Repatriation of radioactive waste from reprocessing

 - Since 2005, no more spent fuel elements from Germany have been shipped to reprocessing plants.
 Up to that time, the operators of the nuclear power plants had transported some 6,670 tonnes of heavy metals to the reprocessing plants.

 - Reprocessing waste is still being stored at reprocessing plants in France and the United Kingdom.
-According to their contractual obligations, the German nuclear power plant operators are required to take back the .
+According to their contractual obligations, the German nuclear power plant operators are required to take back the radioactive waste.

-- 14 casks of high-level from the UK are waiting to be returned to Germany, where they will be distributed between the Brokdorf and Isar on-site facilities.
+- 14 casks of high-level radioactive waste from the UK are waiting to be returned to Germany, where they will be distributed between the Brokdorf and Isar on-site interim storage facilities.
 BASE has granted a licence to BGZ Gesellschaft für Zwischenlagerung mbH to store the casks.
-The necessary transport licences have not yet been issued.
+The necessary transport licence for Isar was granted, but the one for Brokdorf has not yet been issued.

-- Most recently, four casks were shipped from the La Hague in France to Philippsburg in November 2024.
+- Most recently, four casks were shipped from the La Hague reprocessing plant in France to Philippsburg in November 2024.

 Return of waste from reprocessing plants

-In contrast to spent fuel, the liquid intermediate- and high- waste from is vitrified and poured into canisters.
+In contrast to spent fuel, the liquid intermediate- and high- level waste from reprocessing is vitrified and poured into canisters.
 The resulting waste products are in turn placed in appropriate transport and storage casks.
-The solid intermediate- from , consisting of the cladding and structural parts of the fuel elements, is compacted under high pressure and packaged in appropriate containers.
+The solid intermediate- level radioactive waste from reprocessing, consisting of the cladding and structural parts of the fuel elements, is compacted under high pressure and packaged in appropriate containers.

-In 2015, the German government, the federal states and the waste owners agreed to store the cast in glass containers at on-site facilities in Hesse, Schleswig-Holstein, Bavaria and Baden-Württemberg until it can be transferred to a final storage facility.
+In 2015, the German government, the federal states and the waste owners agreed to store the radioactive waste cast in glass containers at on-site interim storage facilities in Hesse, Schleswig-Holstein, Bavaria and Baden-Wuerttemberg until it can be transferred to a final storage facility.

-According to the original plans for the return of waste from in France, five casks containing vitrified intermediate- were earmarked for the Philippsburg facility.
-In addition, the utilities were required to take back 152 casks of high-pressure compacted intermediate- .
+According to the original plans for the return of waste from reprocessing in France, five casks containing vitrified intermediate- level radioactive waste were earmarked for the Philippsburg interim storage facility.
+In addition, the utilities were required to take back 152 casks of high-pressure compacted intermediate- level radioactive waste.

 New contracts for return shipment from France

-In 2021, the utilities signed new contracts with the French at La Hague and the Federal Republic of Germany.
-These provide for the return of four casks with high- and a maximum of 30 empty, internally contaminated transport casks instead of the total of 157 casks with intermediate- .
-Since November 2024, the four casks containing high- radioactive vitrified waste have been stored at the Philippsburg facility.
+In 2021, the utilities signed new contracts with the French reprocessing plant at La Hague and the Federal Republic of Germany.
+These provide for the return of four casks with high- level radioactive waste and a maximum of 30 empty, internally contaminated transport casks instead of the total of 157 casks with intermediate- level radioactive waste.
+Since November 2024, the four casks containing high- level radioactive vitrified waste have been stored at the Philippsburg interim storage facility.
 The maximum of 30 empty, internally contaminated transport casks are intended for the transport cask storage facility in Ahaus, provided that they are not accepted directly by a recycling company.
 In June 2023, BGZ Gesellschaft für Zwischenlagerung mbH applied for permission to store up to 25 empty, internally contaminated transport casks at this storage facility.

 The Federal Republic of Germany is thus taking back the originally agreed amount of radioactive material from France.
-However, the volume of is significantly lower, so that probably only one transport from the French will be necessary.
+However, the volume of radioactive waste is significantly lower.

-The obligation to repatriate an expected seven containers of vitrified high- from the UK to the on-site facilities at Brokdorf and Isar remains in place.
+The obligation to repatriate an expected seven containers of vitrified high- level radioactive waste from the UK to the on-site interim storage facilities at Brokdorf and Isar remains in place.

 What was sent abroad for reprocessing?

-Since 2005, the transport of German spent fuel elements for abroad has been prohibited.
-Until then, the operators of the nuclear power plants had shipped some 6,670 tons of heavy metal ( and other metallic components of the spent ) to reprocessing plants and other recycling facilities abroad.
+Since 2005, the transport of German spent fuel elements for reprocessing abroad has been prohibited.
+Until then, the operators of the nuclear power plants had shipped some 6,670 tons of heavy metal ( uranium and other metallic components of the spent nuclear fuel) to reprocessing plants and other recycling facilities abroad.

-5,379 tons went to the of Orano (formerly AREVA NC, ) in France, 851 tons to the of Sellafield Ltd. (formerly BNFL) in the United Kingdom.
-The remaining quantities were either processed at the Karlsruhe or, to a lesser extent, shipped to the following foreign institutions:
+5,379 tons went to the reprocessing plant of Orano (formerly AREVA NC, COGEMA) in France, 851 tons to the reprocessing plant of Sellafield Ltd. (formerly BNFL) in the United Kingdom.
+The remaining quantities were either processed at the Karlsruhe reprocessing plant or, to a lesser extent, shipped to the following foreign institutions:

-- for storage at the central facility for spent fuel elements (CLAB) in Sweden
+- for storage at the central interim storage facility for spent fuel elements (CLAB) in Sweden

 - for further use in the Paks nuclear power plant in Hungary (only fuel elements from the Greifswald nuclear power plant).